Top 10 Best Tourist Attractions & Places to Visit in Zambia

 Philip is an acclaimed travel writer and author of many guidebooks, including the Bradt guides to Uganda, Tanzania, Kenya and South Africa.

 Zambia is one of Africa's most rewarding safari destinations.
 Best known as the home of Victoria Falls, this southern African nation boasts the world-class South Luangwa, Lower Zambezi and Kafue among its roster of 20 national parks.
-There are enough places to visit in Zambia to keep you going for months.
-But here are the 10 Zambia tourist attractions we would prioritize when planning a first trip there.
+There are enough places to visit in Zambia to keep you going for months, but here are the 10 Zambia tourist attractions we would prioritize when planning a first trip there.

 1. Marvel at the Explosive Victoria Falls

-Victoria Falls from a helicopter view
+Victoria Falls viewed from a helicopter

 Locals know it as Mosi-oa-Tunya (the Smoke That Thunders).
 David Livingstone, the first European to set eyes on it, gushed that ‘Scenes so lovely must have been gazed upon by angels in their flight’.
 Today, the mile-wide Victoria Falls is officially listed among the world’s Seven Natural Wonders.
 And certainly we would rank this breathtaking waterfall – the world’s largest curtain of falling water – first among Zambia’s tourist attractions.

 2. Take a Night Drive in Search of Leopards in South Luangwa National Park

 South Luangwa is Zambia's most popular national park.
 Lion, elephant, buffalo, hippo, giraffe, zebra and a variety of antelope are all likely to be seen on safari there.
 But the park’s standout feature is its high density of leopards, which are almost invariably seen on night drives and tend to be very relaxed around vehicles.